Juniper/junos-terraform/README.md

 # Run Second Shell Script:  `buildProvider.sh`

+### **Prior to this step**
-Prior to this step, ensure an xml, xpath file is created in the `/junos-terraform` home directory with `xpath` in the name of the file
+1. Ensure an xml, xpath file is created in the `/junos-terraform` home directory with `xpath` in the name of the file (ex: xpath_example.xml)
+2. IF you want to test the output of the configuration from the .tf files that will be created later on to define the configuration for a device, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file where the system can display the expected config defined in the .tf files.
+**Warning:** `MOCK_FILE` should be set to "" or not exist unless wanting to enter Mock mode, otherwise system will look for path setup

 This file can be compiled by running `chmod +x buildProvider.sh` from the home directory followed by `./buildProvider.sh` to run the script.